Donald Lee Stewart: Later work and controversy

-G. Richard Fisher, of The Quarterly Journal, has been critical of Stewart's prosperity theology teachings and purported healing miracles.
+G. Richard Fisher, of The Quarterly Journal, has expressed concerns about Stewart's teachings on prosperity theology and healing miracles.
 The national U.S. television program Inside Edition with the Trinity Foundation investigated Stewart's wealth and fundraising practices.
-In 1996, the Dallas Morning News noted that some of Stewart's fundraising letters were written by Gene Ewing, who heads a multimillion-dollar marketing empire, writing donation letters for other evangelicals like WV Grant, Robert Tilton, Rex Humbard, and Oral Roberts.
-Included in some of Stewart's fundraising letters was Stewart's green "prayer cloth" with claims that it has supernatural healing power.
+In 1996, The Dallas Morning News noted that some of Stewart's fundraising letters were written by Gene Ewing, who heads a multimillion-dollar marketing empire and writes donation letters for other evangelicals like WV Grant, Robert Tilton, Rex Humbard, and Oral Roberts.
+Included in some of Stewart's fundraising letters was Stewart's green "prayer cloth," with claims that it has supernatural healing power.
 Stewart's television programs and website currently offer the "Green Prosperity Prayer Handkerchief" which he claims people can use "to receive abundant blessings of financial prosperity".
-In a 2009 Skeptic article, Marc Carrier wrote about Stewart's handkerchief and his financial earnings explaining the handkerchief is a "mere 17x17 cm" and came with a letter requesting a "seed faith" in the amount of "$500, $100, $50, or $30".
-Carrier wrote the "seed faith" request included anonymous letters linking donations to new personal wealth, which was a way for Stewart to increase donations his organization receives.
+In a 2009 Skeptic article, Marc Carrier wrote about Stewart's handkerchief and his financial earnings, explaining the handkerchief is a "mere 17x17 cm" and came with a letter requesting a "seed faith" in the amount of "$500, $100, $50, or $30".
+Carrier's "seed faith" request included anonymous letters linking donations to new personal wealth, which was a way for Stewart to increase the donations his organization receives.

-Stewart produces many DVDs and "healing packages" in addition to his three books.
-His most recent book is from 2007 titled Healing: The Brain Soul Connection with Daniel Amen.
-In the book, Stewart says he has ADD and has a special interest in helping those mental and emotional difficulties.
-He also wrote Only Believe, a history of the early Latter Rain Movement that includes Oral Roberts, Kathryn Kuhlman, A. A. Allen and Benny Hinn.
+Stewart produced many DVDs and "healing packages" in addition to his three books.
+One of his later books from 2007, was titled Healing: The Brain-Soul Connection, and co-written with Daniel Amen.
+In the book, Stewart shares that he has ADD and is interested in helping those who experience mental and emotional difficulties.
+He also wrote Only Believe, a history of the early Latter Rain Movement that includes Oral Roberts, Kathryn Kuhlman, A. A. Allen, and Benny Hinn.
 The Don Stewart Association sells many books, DVDs, and "healing/miracle" packages.
 Stewart's faith healing services include live video streaming, live email testimonies and prayer requests, and cell phone prayer.

-In May 2009, The Arizona Republic examined 22 charities tied to the Don Stewart Association, which claim to be independent, but with links via association employees, pastors, and their wives, parents, children and in-laws operated 16 of the 22 charities from tax years 2003 to 2005.
+In May 2009, The Arizona Republic examined 22 charities tied to the Don Stewart Association, which claimed to be independent but with links via association employees, pastors and their wives, parents, children, and in-laws operated 16 of the 22 charities from tax years 2003 to 2005.
 The paper revealed Stewart's association spent the bulk of its money on salaries and expenses such as a Hummer H2 and $80,000 for a tract of farmland in Montana, purchased from the family of a hunger charity's president.
-Later that month Arizona's attorney general's office began reviewing its practices to decide whether any action should be taken.
+Later that month, Arizona's attorney general's office began reviewing its practices to decide whether any action should be taken.
 Following the report in September 2009, The Arizona Republic reported St. Mary's Food Bank Alliance in Phoenix broke contact with Northern Arizona Food Bank and the Stewart Association was being investigated by the federal government.
 The Don Stewart Association would no longer comment to The Republic.

+Death

+Stewart died in Paradise Valley, Arizona on January 24, 2024, at the age of 84.